gocardless/angularjs-style-guide/README.md

 ### Specs (Unit/E2E)

-Keep test specs in the same folder as the code being tested.
+Keep spec files in the same folder as the code being tested.

 ### Components